kinggeorges12/JellyBridge/README.md

 1. **Configure the plugin** through the web interface with your Jellyseerr credentials and directory paths
 2. **Create JellyBridge Library** in Jellyfin with the options suggested on the plugin configuration page
 3. **Test the connection** to ensure Jellyseerr is accessible
-4. **Import discover content** to browse movies and shows from Jellyseerr
+4. **Import discover content** to browse movies and series from Jellyseerr
 5. **Mark movies or series as favorites** in Jellyfin to automatically request downloads
 6. **Customize sorting** to show users a variety of discover content